qiyunzhu/woltka/doc/cli.md

 --- | ---
 `--input`, `-i` (required) | Path to input alignment file or directory of alignment files.
 `--output`, `-o` (required) | Path to output profile file or directory of profile files.
-`--outmap` | Write per-sample per-read classification maps to this directory.

 ### Input files